-Best Bluetooth Speakers under $100 in 2019
+Don't spend a lot on these great Bluetooth speakers under $100

-Best Bluetooth Speakers under $100 Android Central 2019
+Best Bluetooth speakers under $100 Android Central 2022

-You don't need to spend a lot of money to get a great Bluetooth speaker.
-Whether you're looking to pick up a speaker to listen to music or play your favorite podcasts at the pool, or need one for streaming music from your phone, there are plenty of great options available for under $100.
-Our pick would be the Ultimate Ears Wonderboom 2 for its versatility and excellent sound quality.
+You don't need to spend a lot of money to get a great Bluetooth speaker, so we've rounded up what we believe are some of the best Bluetooth speakers under $100 to help save you money.
+So whether you're looking to pick up a speaker to listen to music, play your favorite podcasts by the pool, or stream music from your phone, there are plenty of great affordable options available.
+Our top pick would be the Ultimate Ears Wonderboom 2 for versatility and excellent sound quality.

-- Best Overall: Ultimate Ears Wonderboom 2
+- Best overall: Ultimate Ears WONDERBOOM 2 Portable Wireless Bluetooth Speaker

-- Best Value: Mi Bluetooth Speaker
+- Best value: DOSS SoundBox Plus Portable Wireless Bluetooth Speaker

-Best Overall: Ultimate Ears Wonderboom 2
+Best overall: Ultimate Ears WONDERBOOM 2

-The Wonderboom 2 delivers everything you're looking for in an affordable Bluetooth speaker: it has IP67 water resistance, astonishingly great sound quality, and a 13-hour battery life.
+The WONDERBOOM 2 delivers everything you're looking for in an affordable Bluetooth speaker.
+It has IP67 water resistance, astonishingly great sound quality, and 13-hour battery life.
 The speaker also has multi-directional sound, and you can even pair two speakers together to create a stereo effect (although you can only pair it with other Wonderboom speakers).

-The versatility on offer here makes the Wonderboom 2 stand out from the pack.
-You can take it to the pool without having to worry about water getting into the innards (just make sure the Micro-USB port is covered), and you can even submerge in up to a meter of water for 30 minutes without any issues.
+The versatility here makes the WONDERBOOM 2 stand out from the pack.
+You can take it to the pool without worrying about water getting into the innards as long as the Micro-USB port is covered, and you can even submerge it in up to a meter of water for 30 minutes without any issues.

-The design itself is rugged enough — it's rated to withstand tumbles from five feet — that you don't have to worry about long-term durability issues.
-Oh, and it's available in several interesting color options.
-Combine all that and you get a fantastic option in this category.
+The design itself is rugged enough — it's rated to withstand tumbles from 5 feet — so you don't have to worry about long-term durability issues.
+Oh, and it's available in several exciting color options.
+Combine all of that, and you get a fantastic Bluetooth speaker choice in this category.

 Pros: